 Such data will be used by UNISON to administer your membership record and our relationship with you as a valued member, and to provide you with information about UNISON’s activities and for other trade union related purposes.

 By joining UNISON you are agreeing that UNISON may use some or all of the personal data you have provided for trade union related activities.
-These activities will include:
+These activities include:

 - keeping your membership record up to date and accurate